IN THE BEGINNING…

 The yoga the author has practiced for twenty years was learned from a single class of Yoga Chikitsa with a yogini from Napa Valley, California.
 I only learned the beginning or primary series of Astanga Yoga as taught by Sri K. Pattabhi Jois and his teacher Krishnamacharya.
 I then practiced with the aid of a book Power Yoga: The Total Strength and Flexibility Workout by Beryl Bender Birch (Simon and Shuster, London, U.K., 1995).

 This introduction to yoga was supplemented with study of Indian philosophy and practice of methods in the Yoga Sutras of Patanjali, the Hatha Yoga Pradipika, the Shiva Samhita, and other translated Indian texts on yoga.
 Later, I took yoga classes in Bali, Indonesia, and with further research into the science of yoga, I developed my own routine.
-Never having a guru, I certainly cannot say that I possess any authority in authentic Indian yogic technique.
+Never having had a guru, I certainly do not possess any authority in authentic Indian yogic technique.
 My personal yoga is informed by my experience with Western gymnastics, Chinese Daoist taijiquan and Zen Buddhist meditation.

 With the meeting of the West, Indian philosophy has incorporated Western thought into its fold and developed new systems, and the West has done likewise.
 Contemporary Indian philosophy tends to remain open to Western influences, just as the West has synthesized many aspects of Indian culture with its own mainstream culture, especially through yoga and Buddhism.